Aisha-Yusuff/CV/README.md

 ## Skills

-#### Problem Solver
+#### Skilled Problem Solver

-As someone with a curious nature who thoroughly enjoys finding creative methods to solve problems, I relish in using my logical reasoning to improve and debug code.
+As someone with a curious nature who thoroughly enjoys finding creative methods to solve problems, I enjoy using my logical reasoning to improve and debug code.
 While working as a Student Recruitment Marketing Assistant, I was given the task of increasing the engagement and improving the conversion rate of student-generated content.
-I exercised my research skills and strong decision-making abilities to find a solution for this task.
-I was able to increase traffic to the university’s social media platforms and their student blog, which aided in an increase in applications for the next academic year.
-I achieved this by researching the university's target audience and the latest digital marketing trends; analyzing data from previous marketing content, and implementing a new advertising strategy.
+To fulfil this task, I exercised my research skills and strong decision-making abilities.
+I was able to increase traffic to the university’s social media platforms and their student blog by 163% and turned them into conversions which aided in an increase in applications for the next academic year.
+I achieved this by researching the university's target audience and the latest digital marketing trends; analysing data from previous marketing content, and implementing a new advertising strategy.

-#### Communicator
+#### Excellent Communicator

 Having previously worked in various customer-facing roles, I am experienced in communicating with a wide range of audiences and adapting my communication style.
 I have the ability to deliver high quality verbal and written communication.
 In my previous role as a Consumer Services Assistant, I had to use my abilities to build and sustain positive relationships, provide solutions for customer enquiries, and translate the company's brand.
-I was able to utilise this skill whilst working within multiple tech teams at Makers Academy, to explain concepts, share feedback and communicate ideas.
-A skill that is fundamental for all Software Developer roles.
+At this role, I received great feedback and recognition for my ability to communicate with customers.
+I was also able to utilise this skill whilst working within multiple tech teams at Makers Academy, to explain concepts, share feedback and communicate ideas.
+A skill that is fundamental for a Software Developer role.

-#### Team Player
+#### Strong Team Player

 As a Marketing Assistant at an educational course provider, I was able to double the number of admissions for Healthcare-related programmes by working in a team to execute effective marketing campaigns.
 I consistently communicated with all team members to provide support when needed.
 I made sure to be attentive and enthusiastic when working on each campaign and always spoke in a polite tone to ensure I conveyed messages clearly.
 I also shared my opinions, concerns and asked questions for further clarification when I needed support.
 I also took on the role of leader during our initial meeting by asking all members of the team to share their strengths and prior experiences.
 This helped when I assigned tasks and ensured the strengths of each member of the team were utilized effectively.
-I was able to implement the skills I learned from this role into my final project at Makers Academy, where I had to work in an agile tech team to deliver a web application.
+I was able to implement the skills I learned from this role into my final project at Makers Academy, where I had to work in an agile tech team to deliver a web application under time constraints.

 ## Education